Winning in MEA’s perishables market: Fresh ingredients for food retail success

 Satheesh Chundayil, Head of Air Freight, Customs & Value Added Services for DHL Global Forwarding (Danzas) Dubai shared: “MEA’s fastest urbanizing region is sub-Saharan Africa (SSA) – that is, all African countries except Algeria, Egypt, Libya, Morocco, and Tunisia.

 “Our white paper anticipates that 46 percent of the overall SSA population will live in cities by 2030.”

 This is echoed by other recent research, which found that SSA’s urban areas are home to 472 million people, a figure that will double over the next 25 years.
-Already, SSA’s 143 cities generate a combined US$0.5 trillion in gross domestic product (GDP), accounting for 50 percent of the region’s GDP.
+Already, SSA’s 143 cities generate a combined US$0.5 trillion, accounting for 50 percent of the region’s gross domestic product (GDP).

-Citing further research from the report, Chundayil adds: “For example, Nigeria’s food industry is seeing particularly buoyant growth, thanks to rapid urbanization and an economic recovery process.
+Citing further research from the DHL report, Chundayil added: “For example, Nigeria’s food industry is seeing particularly buoyant growth, thanks to rapid urbanization and an economic recovery process.

 “But as disposable incomes remain relatively low, the food industry is focused on improving the production of staple foods and their affordability.

 “Packaged rice, for example, could gain an advantage as consumers move away from buying the loose rice that is traditionally sold in rural areas.

 Satvik Jaitly, a consultant at Frost & Sullivan, which was commissioned by DHL to write the white paper, added: “As cities grow, stakeholders of the agriculture and food value chain tend to focus on the “urban core”, often failing to acknowledge the expansion into surrounding farmland that happens to be some of the world’s most valuable food sources.

 “Thus, it is prudent to focus not just on the quality of the food upgrading itself but also about the quantity of food being made available to the large population. “